titoghose/Q-Pi/README.md

 + -p : Plot the cell.
 If not mentioned, the cell will not be plotted, only quantification will be done.
 + -w : Window size for membrane level selection.
 In case of	bleed-through in membrane channel, we recommend this option.
 Recommended value is 0.25.
 If no bleed-through exists, do not mention this option and the programme should automatically select the membrane level.

-This is an example of how to use these options:
+Below is an example of how to use these options, in this case, specific to the sample data provided above:

 ```
-python qpi.py [Data/file_name.nd2] -lb 10 -ub 80 -p -w 0.25
+python qpi.py [Data/file_name.nd2] -lb 23 -ub 116 -p -w 0.25
 ```

 The following command can be used to get help with these options while running the programme: